iamtusharchaudhary/React-crud-json-server/CRUD-App/readme.md

 <hr/>

 # Learn More
-You can learn more in the Create React App documentation.
+You can learn more in the [React App Documentation](https://legacy.reactjs.org/docs/getting-started.html)